freeradical13/freeradical13.github.io/index.md

 An organism is an object with the properties of life.

-A [species][] is a somewhat ambiguous term that describes a group of closely related organisms.
+A [species][] is a somewhat ambiguous term that describes a group of closely related organisms across time and space.
+A [population][] is a group of organisms of the same species in the same area.

 An [autotroph][] (or producer) is a self-feeding organism and produces its own organic compounds needed for survival (also called nutrition or food) from simple elementary entities and chemicals from its environment.
 A [heterotroph][] (or consumer) cannot produce its own food so it must consume autotrophs or their products.